Namratha-nair/CTF/OverTheWire/Bandit/Bandit11/README.md

 #### Level cracking technique explaination
 ```
 The letters in the data.txt file is rotated by 13 letters.
 So A will be N, B will be Q and so on.
 Similarly for the lower-case letters.

 A B C D E F G H I J K L M
 | | | | | | | | | | | | |
 N O P Q R S T U V W X Y Z

-With tr command, the letters to be mapped must be provided. <br/>
+With tr command, the letters to be mapped must be provided.
 i.e, A-Z will be mapped to N-Z along with A-M (A is mapped to N; Z is mapped to M).
 Upper case: Map from A-Z to N-ZA-M.

 Similarly, a-z will be mapped to n-z and a-m (a is mapped to n; z is mapped to m).
 Lower case: Map from a-z to n-za-m.

-In the expression form, it can be written as
+In the expression form, it can be given as
 tr "A-Za-z" "N-ZA-Mn-za-m"
 ```